 sudo journalctl -fu basicstation

-You can activate debug logs by editing the file /etc/station/station.conf
+You can activate debug logs by editing the file /etc/station/station.conf.

-They can be set globally: locate the [DEFAULT]
+They can be set globally: locate the [DEFAULT]section and set log_level = DEBUG

 or you can activate debug logs by section.